ayyyq/ayyyq.github.io/_pages/about.md

 ---

 <!-- ## About Me -->
-I am an incoming Ph.D. student at USC to be advised by Prof. [Robin Jia](https://robinjia.github.io/).
-Currently, I am interning at GAIR Lab, woking with my amazing advisor, Prof. [Pengfei Liu](https://plms.ai/people/index.html).
-During my intership, I have been very fortunate to receive mentoring from Prof. [Graham Neubig](https://www.phontron.com/) for a period.
-I received my master's degree at Fudan Univeristy, advised by [Xipeng Qiu](https://xpqiu.github.io/).
-Before joining Fudan, I obtained my bachelor's degree from the University of Chinese Academy of Sciences in 2021.
+I am a first-year Ph.D. student at USC to be advised by Prof. [Robin Jia](https://robinjia.github.io/).
+Before that, I interned at GAIR Lab, woking with my amazing advisor, Prof. [Pengfei Liu](https://plms.ai/people/index.html).
+I received my master's degree at Fudan Univeristy, advised by [Xipeng Qiu](https://xpqiu.github.io/), and obtained my bachelor's degree from the University of Chinese Academy of Sciences in 2021.

-My primary research interests revolve around LLM alignment, with a particular focus on issues related to LLM knowledge and reasoning.
+My primary research interests revolve around LLM understanding, with a particular focus on issues related to LLM knowledge and reasoning.
 Previously, I worked in the area of Information Extraction.

 # Education
+- **University of Southern California**
+  Ph.D. in Computer Science, 2024 - Present
+  Advisor: Prof. Robin Jia
 - **Fudan University**
   M.S. in Computer Science, 2021 - 2024
   Advisor: Prof. Xipeng Qiu